CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 - Water Whip = Water Magic Skill + Whip
 - Earth Shield = Earth Magic + Large Shield

-**CL/Magic Resource Required:** See Tables

 **Casting Time:** Instantaneous

-**Range:** See Tables

 **Duration:** 1 round

 **Magic Skills required:** Any Magic Skill

-From the Magic Skill used to cast this spell, create armaments for use in combat.
+From the Magic Skill used to cast this spell, create flavored magic armaments for use in combat.
 As part of the same spell, an armament can be created in each hand to benefit from the Dual Wielded Modifier.
 The Magic Combat Roll consists of the Magic Skill roll use to cast this spell plus the Dice Modifiers from the Magic Armament/s chosen from the tables below.
 Damage Types are determined by the Magic Skill used.

 If the Magic Skill used isn't Melee Capable, then any below option with the Range of Melee or Reach is unavailable.
 If the Magic Skill used isn't Ranged Capable, then any use of any ranged magic is unavailable.